-Chimamanda’s excellent vocabulary and brilliance shine through in this novel in a way that will have a lasting impact on the reader well after finishing the book.
+Chimamanda’s excellent vocabulary and brilliance shine through in this novel in a way that will have a lasting impact on the reader.
 She writes with such a conviction and uses the right tone, prose and witty descriptions that will have you laughing out loud.

 What is the story about?

 A young Nigerian woman, Ifemelu, immigrates to the United States to further her education.
-Throughout the novel, we dart in and out of Ifemelu’s life in Nigeria and in the United States.
-The book also delves into her love story with Obinze, her high school boyfriend that she left behind in Nigeria.
+Throughout the novel, we dart in and out of Ifemelu’s life in Nigeria and the United States.
+The book also delves into her love story with Obinze, her high school boyfriend, in Nigeria.

 What I liked the most

 The author has done a terrific job of portraying Ifemelu as an observant character who has a well-rounded view of the world.
-Ifemelu’s tribulations and victories are meticulously described in a way that will make the reader feel like they are right there with her as she settles into living in a different country.
+Ifemelu’s tribulations and victories meticulously described her feelings of settling in the states.
+I felt as if I was right there with Ifemelu as I read.

 The contrast of the two main characters experiences brings a healthy balance to the whole story.
-For example, whilst Ifemelu’s rich boyfriend in America helped her to secure a job after graduating, Obinze was living a rather harsh undocumented life in the UK.
+For example, whilst Ifemelu’s rich boyfriend in America helped her secure a job after graduating, Obinze lived a rather harsh undocumented life in the UK.